m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 The resulting curves are shown in Figure~\ref{fig:learning-czech}.
-%A gap in parsing accuracy of about 0.07-0.1 appears already at 0.01 \% of the training data (2000 words), and persists for larger amounts of training data.
 A gap in parsing loss of about 0.2 nats appears already at 0.01 \% of the training data (2000 words), and persists for larger amounts of training data.
 This shows that the observed efficiency differences between grammars cannot be attributed to data sparsity.